 - 4.1.
 R&D offices and/or departments to support researcher development, research governance and the set-up, delivery, and quality assurance associated with studies. - 4.2.
-Support for research within departments and directorates including support for staff time and NHS support services for research such as radiology, pathology, pharmacy, finance, and W&OD. - 4.3.
+Support for research within departments and directorates including support for staff time and NHS support services for research such as radiology, pathology, pharmacy, finance, and workforce and organisational development (W&OD). - 4.3.
 The ability to assess organisational capacity and capability to undertake research so that studies can be hosted or sponsored. - 4.4.
-Access to well-equipped digital library services, where staff can access information on research outcomes to inform best practice. - 4.5.
+Access to well-equipped physical and digital library services, where staff can access information on research outcomes to inform best practice. - 4.5.
 Access to suitable space, facilities, and equipment for the conduct of research, with ongoing development enabled through the organisation's facilities and estates strategy. - 4.6.
-An effective and efficient Information Management & Information Technology (IM&IT) infrastructure to support research, with evidenced alignment to organisational digital strategies and national strategies, including those produced by Health and Care Research Wales.

-4.7.
-A commitment to research enabled by data and digital tools, leveraging the strength of NHS Wales and UK health data assets to allow for more high-quality research to be developed and delivered.
+An effective and efficient Information Management & Information Technology (IM&IT) infrastructure and systems to support research, with evidenced alignment to organisational digital strategies and national strategies, including those produced by Health and Care Research Wales for example supporting data and software that adheres to the FAIR (Findable, Accessible, Interoperable, and Reusable) principles to allow full repeatability, reproducibility, and reuse. - 4.7.
+Processes in place to contribute to the availability of health data for research purposes, increasing data resources for secure access data via trusted research environments and supporting more diverse research enabled by data driven services. - 4.8.
+A commitment to embracing emerging technologies and to research enabled by data and digital tools, leveraging the strength of NHS Wales and UK health data assets to allow for more high-quality research to be developed and delivered, whilst adhering to data protection obligations in relation to conducting research.